8 Man: The U.S. syndicated version

-In 1965, 8 Man was brought to the U.S. as 8th Man (sometimes called "Tobor the 8th Man," as in its English-language theme music), with ABC Films as its syndicated distributor.
-Only 52 of the original 56 episodes were translated into English.
+In 1965, 8 Man was brought to the U.S. as 8th Man (or "Fantastic 8th Man" in trade ads and TV guide listings), with ABC Films as its syndicated distributor.
+The original intro was replaced by a new intro animated by Hal Seeger Productions.
+52 of the original 56 episodes were dubbed into English.

 The characters were renamed as follows: